-Betty Busby lives and works in Albuquerque, New Mexico, in the USA.
-Her work is shown at Gallery 101 Main in Collinsville, Connecticut.
+Betty Busby lives and works in Albuquerque, New Mexico.

 Betty majored in ceramics in college and received her BFA from the Rhode Island School of Design with a focus on sculpture, and also studied fiber there (as well as at the Kansas City Art Institute).
 She eventually invented a process in her studio to make stoneware tiles and had to learn how to install them herself because professional tile setters refused to work with them.
 This led to her starting her own company in California called Busby-Gilbert Tile, Inc. She operated the firm for 18 years and then sold it in order to retire to New Mexico.
 The company is still in operation today.

 Betty began quilt making in the 1970s.
 She picked old clothes out of trash cans and took apart curtains and dyed them.
 Today she works with all types of fabric and non woven synthetic material.